 Whether you’re in urbanest King’s Cross or St Pancras, students love to party.
 There is no denying that.
-If you’ve been at university for a while now, in a house or in student accommodation, you’ve probably been lucky enough to receive an invite to some pretty awesome shindigs.
+If you’ve been at university for a while now, in a house or in student studio, you’ve probably been lucky enough to receive an invite to some pretty awesome shindigs.

 Now you’ve been to a fair few, you and your housemates might have come to the agreement that you want to hold a bash of your own.
 To help, we’ve made a guide on how to throw a student house party, no matter your budget.